There's rule in drafting: if something is different, call it something different.

 2. We don't allow commercial presentations from the platform during sessions.
 Nor do we allow those on the floor to make commercial presentations in the guise of questions.
-We will make specific time slots available for commercial presentations: for example, companies may sponsor social events and in that case may make an introduction to their products or services and may approach delegates during that event.
+We will make specific time slots available for commercial presentations: for example, companies may sponsor social events or arrange workshops and in that case may make an introduction to their products or services and may approach delegates during that event.

 3. Our speakers get time to develop their themes.
 In most conferences speakers get at most 20 minutes and that's supposed to include time for a Q&A. Our speakers get an hour and a quarter and a recommendation that the last 15 minutes is used for discussion.

 4. We don't have panels of, say, four or five people trying to cover several topics in half-an-hour under the control of a moderator.
 If the audience wants an open discussion, just start it in one of the Q&A sessions.
 The speaker will moderate until it's time for him to introduce the next speaker.

 5. There is no segregation of speakers, no "speaker's table" or VIP area.
 Speakers sit at tables with the audience which encourages debate.

 6. There is a maximum of eight speakers at a Forum lasting two days.
 We might even reduce that number if we do something different in one of the sessions.

 7. Our events are specifically designed to be family friendly.
 Locations and timetables are carefully chosen so that delegates can be accompanied - and that companions are not left alone for long periods.
 But because our venues are carefully chosen, there's plenty for guests to do in the mornings or while a delegate attends a workshop.